therealrnager/AlphaFoldTutorial/README.md

 ## Tracking Memory Usage
 It may be useful at times to track the CPU usage of AlpahFold, given that it is incredibly memory-intensive.
 There are two main ways that I have currently set up:
 1. Using the pre-installed package `psrecord`
-2. Using my custom-made python script (not quite accurate, slightly buggy, and overall not very recommended).
+2. Using my custom-made python script (not rigorously tested for accuracy, and thus not very recommended).
 ### Option 1: Using `psrecord` natively
 1. In one terminal window, prepare and run alphafold as you normally would, for example `nohup python3 docker/run_docker.py`...
 2. In a new window, run `conda activate psrecord`.
 (You may need to `cd /home/rk3177` before entering the conda environment).
 If done correctly, a `(psrecord)` should appear before your name in the command line.